Previous dayApril 29, 2026Next day

 534.8 km---✓ ReviewedUSGS →

-On April 29, 2026 at 23:54 UTC, a magnitude 4.3 earthquake struck 201 km ENE of Levuka, Fiji.
+Reports of a magnitude 4.3 earthquake 201 km ENE of Levuka, Fiji came in on April 29, 2026 at 23:54 UTC.
 At 534.8 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-Coordinates: -17.640°, -178.839°.
+The epicenter is at -17.640°, -178.839°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29